Thomasdezeeuw/heph/doc/Trace Format.md

 ```
 Bits		Description.
 [  0..
 31]	Magic constant (0xC1FC1FB7) to indicate an event packet.
-[ 31..
+[ 32..
 63]	Size of the packet in bytes.
 [ 64..
 95]	Stream identifier (id).
 [ 96..127]	Stream event counter.
+[128..191]	Substream identifier (id).
-[128..191]	Start time in nanoseconds, relative to trace's epoch.
+[192..255]	Start time in nanoseconds, relative to trace's epoch.
-[192..255]	End time in nanoseconds, relative to trace's epoch.
+[256..319]	End time in nanoseconds, relative to trace's epoch.
-[256..271]	Desciption length, unsigned 16 bit integer.
+[320..335]	Desciption length, unsigned 16 bit integer.
-[272.. $n]	Description in UTF-8, length defined by the description length.
+[336.. $n]	Description in UTF-8, length defined by the description length.
 [$n+1..$k]	Attributes, optional, see below.
 ```

 An event packet also starts with a 32 bit magic constant `0xC1FC1FB7` [^2] and the size of the packet in bytes as 32 bit unsigned integer.

-Next are 32 bits for the stream id, interrupted as an 32 bit usigned integer.
+Next are 32 bits for the stream id, interrupted as an 32 bit unsigned integer.
 This stream id can be used to coalesce events.
-For example if we have two events with the same stream id, where event A start at time 10 and ends at time 20 and an event B start starts at the time 5 (i.e. earlier than event A) and ends at time 15 (i.e. later than event B) we have an implicit parent-child relation between the two events, event B caused event A. This allows us to create a call-stack like image of the events, with the code needed to know anything about it's caller/parent (i.e. we don't have to carry a `Span` like strucutre around in the code).
+For example if we have two events with the same stream id, where event A start at time 10 and ends at time 20 and an event B start starts at the time 5 (i.e. earlier than event A) and ends at time 15 (i.e. later than event B) we have an implicit parent-child relation between the two events, event B caused event A. This allows us to create a call-stack like image of the events, with the code needed to know anything about it's caller/parent (i.e. we don't have to carry a `Span` like structure around in the code).

 The fourth field is the stream event counter.
-This simply an 32 bit usigned integer which count the events in the stream.
-This can be used in packet based protcols to detect if an event was missed.
+This simply a 32 bit unsigned integer which count the events in the stream.
+This can be used in packet based protocols to detect if an event was missed.
 The counter may wrap-around on overflow, i.e. after `2 ^ 32` comes `0`.
 Note however this is optional and may be ignore by consumers of the trace.

+The fifth field is the substream id, a 64 bit unsigned integer.
+Similar to the stream id, this can be used to coalesce events, of multiplexed threads of execution on top of the stream.

 The next two fields are the start and end timestamps of the event.
 Both are 64 bit unsigned integers representing the number of nanoseconds since the epoch of